Green Card Aviation Jobs

 How does green card sponsorship through PERM differ from H-1B sponsorship for aviation professionals?

-PERM is a permanent residency process with no annual lottery and no cap concerns for most nationalities at the EB-3 level, unlike the H-1B, which is subject to an annual 85,000-cap lottery.
+PERM is a permanent residency process with no annual lottery and no cap concerns for most nationalities at the EB-3 level, unlike the H-1B visa, which is subject to an annual 85,000-cap lottery.
 The trade-off is timeline: PERM labor certification alone can take six to twelve months, followed by I-140 adjudication and adjustment of status.
 H-1B approval can come faster but only grants temporary status and requires repeated renewals.

 Do commercial pilots need special documentation to support a green card petition?